scicluna/godotinventory/README.md

 # What to do?

-- Drag and Drop
+- Equipment
-- Update Player stats with inventory equipment slots
-- Drop inventory items outside of inventory
-- Tooltips for Inventory Items
+- Equip Slots
+- Stat Updates